Are Your Chickens Eggs Safe For Consumption?

 Only ‘Certified Organic’ products are grown and processed without the use of artificial synthetic chemicals, pesticides, fertilisers, hormones or GMOs.
 The ingredients for common feeds are sprayed with a range of chemicals during their lifetime and these substances make it into the pellets or seed that your chickens eat.

 If the feed is not Certified Organic then your chickens eggs won’t be organic.
+It’s a HOLISTIC APPROACH.
+All facets of your CHICKENS MUST BE ORGANIC to produce TRULY ORGANIC EGGS.

 Can I relax now?